Last Updated on

 The Pros of an Electric Shaver:

 Big plus — If you’re a guy who suffers from acne or uneven skin, an electric shaver can help to prevent nicks and cuts, by separating your skin from the blade, either by foil or a rotary casing.
-Find out more in shaving tips for men suffering from acne.

 The Cons of an Electric Shaver: